merszym/hellforge/tests.md

 # Tests

-This document lists all the features the site has.
-It is used to test everything if something fundamental is changed!
+This document should list all the features the site has.
+Its used to test the page upon new releases!

 ## Site